[Last updated: 28 October 2021]

 If you want to become better at handling non-venomous or venomous snakes, we can help you accomplish that.

 We want to help you fulfill your goals and objectives while here.
-You will use this short time (typically 1-4 weeks per placement) to accomplish as much as possible.
+You will use your time to accomplish as much as possible.
 While we will suggest some general goals, each internship participant will come up with a list of objectives to complete during the internship.